sudipbarua/sudipbarua/README.md

 I am Sudip, a researcher at TU Chemnitz.

-- 🔭 I’m currently working on LoRaWAN Network as a sensors
+- 🔭 I’m currently working on LoRaWAN Network as a sensor
 - 🌱 I’m currently developing a dynamic data rate and energy consumption optimization
 - 📫 How to reach me: sudip.barua@ymail.com